raulinii/cse15l-lab-reports/LabReport3.md

 import java.net.URI;

 class Handler implements URLHandler {
-    // The one bit of state on the server: a number that will be manipulated by
+    // The string that will be modified after taking in requests String input = "";
-    // various requests.
-    String input = "";

     public String handleRequest(URI url) {